metalalive/RobotCarRPi/README.md

 ### The track
-7-8 meters x 4 meters, black-lane centered track, due to illumination changes and material of the floor, it could be challenging to predict lane line using traditional computer vision approach.
+I decided to build my own track since I couldn't find any existing track in my hometown, it is about 7-8 meters x 4 meters, black-lane centered track, due to illumination changes and material of the floor, it could be challenging to predict lane line using traditional computer vision approach.

 ### The Car